Polistirol/Curves/README.md

 # API
 To better access Curves funtions an API was deployed!

-you can find it online at https://curves.deta.dev
+You can find it online at https://curves.deta.dev

-Thank you Deta Cloud ! :boom: :heartpulse: :- [@deta]
+Thank you [@Deta Cloud](https://github.com/deta) ! :boom: :heartpulse:

 # Curves 3D